GenericMappingTools/gmt-for-geodesy/4_grids/README.md

 ***
 ## 4. Color Palette Table (CPT)

-In the previous map each elevation value was assinged to a color through a colormap or **color palette table** (CPT) as they are called in GMT.
+In the previous map each elevation value was assigned to a color through a colormap or **color palette table** (CPT) as they are called in GMT.
 By default, it will choose a CPT for you depending on the input grid.

-The Earth
-relief data are automatically assigned to the topographic CPT named *geo*.
+The Earth relief data is automatically assigned to the topographic CPT named *geo*.
 GMT has **many** CPTs: https://docs.generic-mapping-tools.org/latest/cookbook/cpts.html#of-colors-and-color-legends

 ### Exercise: